szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Force exclude files``: If enabled, the exclusion list will be applied even when the data loader for the extension is active.
 Default: False.

+* ``Stop indexing on error``: If enabled, indexing will stop whenever an error occurs Default: True.

 * ``Custom metadata to append/replace to indexed documents (files)``: Define custom metadata key => value fields for specified file extensions, separate extensions by comma.\nAllowed placeholders: {path}, {relative_path} {filename}, {dirname}, {relative_dir} {ext}, {size}, {mtime}, {date}, {date_time}, {time}, {timestamp}.
 Use * (asterisk) as extension if you want to apply field to all files.
 Set empty value to remove field with specified key from metadata.

 * ``Custom metadata to append/replace to indexed documents (web)``: Define custom metadata key => value fields for specified external data loaders.\nAllowed placeholders: {date}, {date_time}, {time}, {timestamp} + {data loader args}